torproject/tor/doc/HACKING/CodingStandards.md

    - To write unit tests, as possible?
    - To run `make test-full` to test against all unit and integration tests (or `make test-full-online` if you have a working connection to the internet)?
+   - To test that the distribution will actually work via `make distcheck`?
    - To base your code on the appropriate branch?
    - To include a file in the `changes` directory as appropriate?